Laravel-Bangladesh/docs/eloquent-mutators.md

         }
     }

 As you can see, the original value of the column is passed to the accessor, allowing you to manipulate and return the value.
-To access the value of the accessor, you may simply access the `first_name` attribute on a model instance:
+To access the value of the accessor, you may access the `first_name` attribute on a model instance:

     $user = App\User::find(1);

     $firstName = $user->first_name;

+Of course, you may also use accessors to return new, computed values from existing attributes:

+    /**
+     * Get the user's full name.
+     *
+     * @return string
+     */
+    public function getFullNameAttribute()
+    {
+        return "{$this->first_name} {$this->last_name}";
+    }

 <a name="defining-a-mutator"></a>
 ### Defining A Mutator